luqmantalib92/etiqa_assessment/README.md

 # To-Do Application (etiqa assessment)

 This project is a flutter application that work as a to-do note taker.
+This project database is using json and object mapping to store the to-do list.
+All UI are used the standard material design.

 ## Features